-When processing 4-way handshake message 3, the GTK, IGTK, BIGTK if present, and
+When processing 4-way handshake message 3, the GTK, IGTK, BIGTK if present,

-WIGTK if present are decrypted from the EAPOL-Key PDU and installed.
+WIGTK if present, and CIGTK if present are decrypted from the EAPOL-Key PDU and installed.
 The PTK shall be installed before the GTK and IGTK.

 (…existing texts…)